AdobeDocs/analytics-platform.en/help/guided-analysis/types/retention-rates.md

 * **Cohort analysis**: Group users into cohorts based on any event, such as sign-ups or purchases.
 You can compare the stickiness of these groups and determine how to approach improving that group's user experience.
 * **Subscription service analysis**: If your product employs a subscription or another type of recurring revenue model, you can see the percentage of users that are making the most of your product.
 Those who do not use your product or service are more likely to churn, allowing you a way to identify and focus on those users.
-* **User engagement**: Evaluate how certain types of users engage with your product, and compare side-by-side how often they return.
-A given segment with a steeper retention curve than others can provide you with insight around improving potential sub-par experiences that they might have.
+* **User engagement**: Evaluate how certain types of users engage with your product, and compare side by side how often they return.
+A given segment with a steeper retention curve than others can provide you with insight around improving potential subpar experiences that they might have.

 ## Query rail